 The Church is a sacred building and we ask that all users treat it with respect.
 Furniture or other objects should only be moved with the permission of the Vicar or other church officer and must be replaced neatly at the end of the booking.

-There is a charge of £20 per hour for lettings to cover some of the costs incurred including cleaning, lighting, heating etc. This charge is levied for the total duration of the booking including time for setting up, rehearsals, performance and clearing up.
+There is an hourly charge for lettings to cover some of the costs incurred including cleaning, lighting, heating etc. This charge is levied for the total duration of the booking including time for setting up, rehearsals, performance and clearing up.

 If you are interested in booking the church building for an activity, please contact the Church Office in the first instance.